CHiPs44/pascalscript/README.md

 - Variable length arrays?

-## Stack based VM or simpler runtime status?
+## Stack based VM or simpler interpreter status?

 Should we implement a stack based VM to execute code, and make the interpreter interact with this VM?

-Or should we have a simpler "runtime status" like:
+Or should we have a simpler "interpreter status" like:

 - `program`: source code of the program to execute
 - `symbol_table`: hashtable with lower case key for the name, an integer as value, and necessary data